 In the 1960’s when Aylesbury was being ‘upgraded’ to meet the demands of the 20th century, some of the old parts around the parish church of St Mary’s escaped the bulldozers.
 At that time ‘listing’ meant little in Aylesbury, but when Prebendal House, an 18th century listed building and former home of the radical politician John Wilkes, was threatened with demolition in 1974 a group of local residents in St Mary’s Square got together to save it and the Aylesbury Conservation Society was formed.
 The building was saved but most of the gardens and grounds were sold for development.
 Their job done the new Society expanded its attention to the whole of Aylesbury which was systematically being demolished and rebuilt.
-The Society registered with the Civic Trust, dropped ‘Conservation’ from the name and membership grew with representatives in all parts of the town.
+The Society registered with the Civic Trust (now called Civic Voice), dropped ‘Conservation’ from the name and membership grew with representatives in all parts of the town.

 We welcome new members , individuals families or groups, whether they live or work in the town or in the surrounding countryside or old Aylesburians living far away.
 Click here to find out more!